Cyrus Thompson

-Cyrus Thompson (1855–1930) was a politician and leader of the Populist Party in the U.S. state of North Carolina.
+Cyrus Thompson (February 8, 1855 – November 20, 1930) was a politician and leader of the Populist Party in North Carolina.
 He served as North Carolina Secretary of State for one term, from 1897 to 1901.

+Life

+Thompson studied medicine at the University of Virginia Medical School and Tulane University School of Medicine where he received a degree in 1878.
 Thompson, a medical doctor and farmer, represented Onslow County in the North Carolina House of Representatives in 1883, and in the North Carolina Senate in 1885.
 Both times, he was elected as a Democrat.
 Thompson became a leader in the Farmers Alliance and bolted from the Democrats to become a Populist.

+Personal life

+He married his wife, Florence Garland Kent, in 1882.
+They had ten children.